pyros-dev/Pitch/PITCHME.md

 - Some things will be left out

-- Beware : There be anachronisms
+- Beware : Here be Anachronisms

 ---